 Yes, you can, especially if it fits in your machine.

-The larger/heavier blankets might not fit in your washing machine at home; you may have to take it to a laundromat that has large washing machines.
+The larger/heavier blankets, specifically, might not fit in your washing machine at home; you may have to take them to a laundromat that has large washing machines.

 Either way, weighted blankets are machine washable and dryable.
 Just make sure to use a duvet cover so you don’t have to wash it as often.